geochaval/BabyLM/README.md

 - Build a Large Language Model from Scratch

+### Summary
+- use optimization from roberta for better training
+- nsp tasks don't really help in the end, stick to MSM
+- using a combination of MSM and next token prediction is an option
+- changing the attention to disetangled is an option (but i dont like it)
+- use textbooks or encyclopedia for pretraining
+- slight modifications in the transformer architecture can help, such as adding norm layers or weight skip connections

 ## A note on how to use Virtual Enviroments in Python

 This is for having a requirements.txt file with all the libraries for the project.
 Also so that we will be working with the same libraries and versions.